Support and service at Campus Gotland - autumn 2020

 - Important information if you are infected with COVID-19

 To help prevent the spread of the coronavirus, many courses and lectures are given online via Zoom.
 Moreover, many of our support functions have cancelled their physical meetings and switched to online or telephone meetings.
 Therefore, it is important that you get a Zoom account at Uppsala University.
 Read more about Zoom below.

 GET STARTED WITH ZOOM

-Zoom is an e-meeting service, free to use for all employees and students at Uppsala University.
+Zoom is free to use for all employees and students at Uppsala University.
 With Zoom, you are able to invite students, colleagues and external contacts to meetings with video and sound, from your own computer.
 Installation guide for students (pdf).
 The University's pages about Zoom in the Staff Portal.